glentanner/logentry/README.md

 Log Entry is a simple Spring Boot application that allows us to query Apache Access Log files.
 This initial version has two defined endpoints.

+# Installation

+Log entry can be accessed at: https://logentry.herokuapp.com/apachelog/sequence

 ## Source file
 The Apache Access log file is read from https://files.inspiringapps.com/IAChallenge/30E02AAA-B947-4D4B-8FB6-9C57C43872A9/Apache.log.
 The log elements are stored in an embedded H2 database for further query.